JPVenson/DataAccess/README.md

     public Foo(IDataRecord record)
     {
-      //TODO load propertys from record
+      //TODO load property’s from record
       //At this point the connection is allready closed and the data are stored into the Record
       //must be the only ctor
     }

 Method Injection.

-To use costome generated statements define a function and mark it with the attribute.
+To use custom generated statements define a function and mark it with the attribute.
 USAGE:

-  SELECT :
+  SELECT:

     [SelectFactoryMethod()]
     public static [string | IQueryFactoryResult] fooName();